the-vampiire/chingu-chimp/testingInstructions.md

         * select different choices then submit
     * note: a soft reset will keep the original partners but allow you to change your choice of check-in type and activity

-After reading the help guide copy and paste this message into the channel and enter your responses.
+After using the check-in command copy and paste this message into the channel and enter your responses.
 Yes / no is fine but feel free to provide detail:
 ```
 1. Was the check-in process intuitive / convenient for you?
 2. Is there any part of the check-in process that was confusing?